DanaSar13/PirateChatBot/README.md

 You will find a README.md file in each of the above directories with instructions on getting them set up and deployed.

-## License

-This project is distributed under the GNU General Public License, see [./LICENSE](./LICENSE).